Seitan Stew

 Last month I prepared this seitan stew and it turned out really tasty.
-We appreciated it a lot at home, so here I am writing the recipe on the blog.
-I followed the same procedure as the classic stew with potatoes, carrots, and peas.
-I browned the floured seitan, then deglazed it with a little wine, added the vegetables, and simmered everything with broth.
+We appreciated it a lot at home, so here I am writing the recipe here on the blog.
+I followed the same procedure as the classic stew with potatoes, carrots, and peas, first sautéing the floured seitan, then deglazing it with a little wine, adding the vegetables, and letting everything simmer with the broth.

-To be honest, what I used here is my homemade seitan, but since I didn’t take pictures of the process, for now, I can only suggest buying it ready-made and natural.
-The Weight Watchers points are more or less the same, both for the purchased and the homemade one.
+To be honest, what I used here is my homemade seitan, but since I didn’t take pictures of the process, I can only suggest you buy it ready-made in its natural state for now.
+The Weight Watchers points are more or less the same, whether bought or homemade.

-The final dish is really very tasty, a vegan main dish that is light, very filling, and ideal for any occasion.
+The final dish is really very tasty, a vegan main dish, light, very abundant and ideal for any occasion.
 Let’s prepare it together…

 Some other vegan recipes that might interest you can be found here: